chx93965/Distributed_File_System/README.md

 2. **chunk_server**: The chunk server that stores and serves data chunks.
 3. **client**: The client application that interacts with the master server and chunk servers to perform file operations.

 Currently the Client allows user to interact with the DFS using a command-line interface.
-However, client can be wrapped in a GUI to provide a more user-friendly experience as future work.
+However, the client can be wrapped in a GUI to provide a more user-friendly experience for future work.

 ## Core Features